torvalds/linux/Documentation/process/coding-style.rst

 finding a matching device or 0 if it doesn't.

 All EXPORTed functions must respect this convention, and so should all public functions.
-Private (static) functions need not, but it is recommended that they do.
+Private (static) functions need yest, but it is recommended that they do.

-Functions whose return value is the actual result of a computation, rather than an indication of whether the computation succeeded, are not subject to this rule.
+Functions whose return value is the actual result of a computation, rather than an indication of whether the computation succeeded, are yest subject to this rule.
 Generally they indicate failure by returning some out-of-range result.
 Typical examples would be functions that return pointers; they use NULL or the ERR_PTR mechanism to report failure.